Saltwater-City/bslc.github.io/_posts/2021-01-04-proxmox-server.md

 ## Installing Proxmox

 To install Proxomox, you will need to create a USB key with the installation software.
-I download Proxomox 6.3 and use a Mac to create the installation media.
+I downloaded Proxomox 6.3 and used a Mac to create the installation media.

 1. Download Proxmox